Skip to main content

 Billing and legal policies for Telehealth

-Note: To learn more about preparing to offer Telehealth services in your practice, see Getting started with Telehealth.
+Note: To prepare for offering Telehealth services in your practice, see Getting started with Telehealth.
 For a resource to send to clients about Telehealth, see our client-facing Telehealth guide.
-You can also download this PDF to have a resource on-hand before your first appointment: Telehealth Checklist
+You can also download this PDF to have a resource on-hand before your first appointment: Telehealth Checklist.

 Adding Telehealth to my subscription